How to Live Below Your Means and Be Happy

 We are coffee lovers, and can’t get started in the morning without our cup o’ Joe.
 And we kind of need one after lunch too; it’s our midday energy booster.

-We buy the best coffee blends of our choice, no cutting corners there to get the cheaper ones, and we make our own.
-Only in special cases, we buy fancy coffee, like on trips.
+We buy the best coffee blends of our choice, no cutting corners there to get the cheaper ones.
+Only in special cases, we buy fancy coffee, barista style, like on trips.